 Cancun, Mexico – 50 shades of blue, crazy bus drives and delicious tacos.

 Cancun, Mexico is the first stop of our 3 month Lazy Road Trip – Central America.
-We reached it in the late afternoon on the first Sunday of November.
+We reach it in the late afternoon on the first Sunday of November.
 The 10h flight from Paris is relatively calm considering that we slept during most of it.

 Mexico greets us with a fine.
 In an old-fashioned Bulgarian manner we decide to take more cigarettes than the allowed amount.
 The duty free limit is 10 packs of cigarettes or 200 grams tobacco.
 On everything above we pay 550% tax, so for 2 packs of cigarettes and 1 tobacco we pay 30€.
 C’est la vie, as they say.